 Ulnar Nerve Anatomy

 Originating from the medial cord of the brachial plexus, the ulnar nerve has its roots in the C8 and T1 spinal nerves.
-This mixed nerve, consisting of both motor and sensory components, extends posteromedially down the arm.
-It runs alongside the medial epicondyle of the humerus, passing through a fibro-osseous tunnel called the cubital tunnel.
-The medial collateral ligament forms the floor of the cubital tunnel, while the aponeurotic arcade of the flexor carpi ulnaris muscle constitutes its roof.
+This mixed nerve, containing motor and sensory fibres, extends down the arm in a posteromedial path.
+It travels alongside the medial epicondyle of the humerus, passing through the cubital tunnel—a fibro-osseous passage where the medial collateral ligament forms the floor and the aponeurotic arcade of the flexor carpi ulnaris muscle constitutes the roof.

-As the ulnar nerve progresses down the forearm, it provides motor innervation to the flexor carpi ulnaris and the ulnar portion of the flexor digitorum profundus muscles.
-The nerve then enters the hand via Guyon's canal, a fibro-osseous tunnel situated between the pisiform and the hook of the hamate, and subsequently divides into its terminal branches.
+As the ulnar nerve continues down the forearm, it provides motor innervation to the flexor carpi ulnaris and the ulnar portion of the flexor digitorum profundus muscles.
+Upon entering the hand via Guyon's canal, a fibro-osseous tunnel located between the pisiform and the hook of the hamate, the ulnar nerve divides into its terminal branches.
+This intricate pathway highlights the importance of understanding the nerve's anatomy to effectively diagnose and treat ulnar nerve entrapment.

 Physical Examination

-In the following videos, we showcase various procedures employed in assessing ulnar nerve entrapment cases.
-These evaluations encompass orthopedic, neurological, and vascular examinations, providing a comprehensive approach to identifying and understanding the underlying issues related to this condition.
+In the following videos, we demonstrate a range of procedures used to assess cases of ulnar nerve entrapment.
+These evaluations include orthopedic, neurological, and vascular examinations, offering a comprehensive approach to identifying and understanding the underlying issues associated with this condition.
+By showcasing these diverse assessment techniques, we aim to provide a thorough understanding and effective diagnostic pathway for ulnar nerve entrapment.

 Mastering Cervical Spine Diagnostics